Pathway Research Grants

 MEDRC ANNOUNCES PATHWAY RESEARCH GRANTS TO SUPPORT SMALL-SCALE DESALINATION UNITS

-In partnership with USAID, MEDRC has launched an international call for research proposals in a bid to spur innovation in small scale desalination technologies.
+In partnership with the United States Agency for International Development (USAID), MEDRC has launched an international call for research proposals in a bid to spur innovation in small scale desalination technologies.

-The Desalination Challenge Research Call looks for the development of small-scale desalination unit capable of supporting a family with limited or no access to fresh water sources.
-MEDRC are specifically looking for proposals that adopt a highly innovative approach, with the potential of eventually leading to the development of the hand-held single user device that the Prize looks for.
+The Oman Humanitarian Desalination Challenge Pathway Research Grants call looks for the development of a small-scale desalination unit capable of supporting a family with limited or no access to fresh water sources.
+MEDRC is specifically looking for proposals that adopt a highly innovative approach, that might eventually lead to the development of the hand-held single user device that the $700,000 Prize looks for.

 Last year MEDRC awarded a $90,000 grant under its USAID backed pathway research grants to Planet, an Italian startup who have secured the funding to develop their Mangrove Still - a bio inspired, modular, low-cost easy to use solar desalination system.

 This year, MEDRC will award up to 3 research grants of up to a maximum of $150,000 each.
 The Funding Opportunity Announcement will be made monthly with applications accepted at the end of each month until the research funds are fully awarded.